 Maximize your outdoor living spaces, such as decks, patios, and front porches, with solar lights that turn on after dark.
 Host evening soirees or enjoy a solo retreat well into the night.

-- Wire-free; only needs light of the sun to charge
+- Wire-free; only needs the light of the sun to charge

 - Eco-friendly, energy-efficient, and weather-resistant